 Fortunately for those who do choose to register, applying for ‘Residencia’ in Spain is entirely separate to being a tax resident (i.e. filing resident tax returns, declaring bank accounts as resident etc etc).

-In conclusion: All UK nationals can continue to spend as much time in Spain as they like after 31st January 2020.
+In conclusion: All UK nationals can continue to spend as much time in Spain up to 31st December 2020.
 The only question is whether they are required to ‘register’ in Spain during the stay of their choice.
 However, the implication that they are either “grounded” or “limited to a 3 month stay” after 31st January 2020 is both utter nonsense and irresponsible scaremongering.

 MEDICAL CARE: Reciprocal medical care rights for UK Nationals living in Spain will also continue unchanged for the entire Transitional Period (i.e. S1 Certificate holders (residents) or EHIC cards (tourists).

-In the unlikely event of a No Deal, then there may be changes to the above rights from 31st December 2020 and we will publish further updates as soon as information is available.
+In the unlikely event of a No Deal, then there may be changes to the above medical care rights from 31st December 2020 and we will publish further updates as soon as information is available.
 However, our continuing advice is that UK Nationals living in Spain DO NOT NEED to take any different or additional steps at this moment and should simply continue to monitor the situation.
-However, for anyone who absolutely needs to apply for Residencia at this point (e.g. for contractual reasons, or security clearance etc) may still do so, but the only police station currently accepting residency applications from UK residents is in Santa Cruz.

 For more detailed information on Brexit generally, please continue reading below.